pablorotten/hibernate-course/README.md

 ### Mapping Composite Value Types

-Uses an auxiliary class to define the attributes of the entity
+The Composite Value Type is an auxiliary class where are defined some attributes of the Entity.
+This class is not an Entity, **doesn't have table in the DB** thus doesnt have life-cycle.
+The attributes values will be mapped in the DB to Columns of the Entity that uses it.

 #### @Embeddable
 Create a Composite Value Type (CVT) class with the @Embeddable annotation: